 Myths & Fake News

-Myths about COVID-19 are not the same as mistakes made by sources of expertise and integrity who will swiftly and publicly correct a mistake.
+Myths and false claims about COVID-19 are not the same as mistakes made by reputable agencies and public health experts who will swiftly and publicly correct a mistake.

 For the best COVID-19 information, see resources like the CDC, the WHO and this navigator.
-If a mistake is made, we will immediately correct it.
+If we learn we’ve made a mistake, we will swiftly correct it.

 For a list of common COVID-19 myths.
 The WHO also lists common COVID-19 myths.